lynnlangit/gcp-for-bioinformatics/README.md

 - 📘 **EXPAND** - linked (external) resources
 - 🔍 **SCAN** - search a list in this Repo

+NOTE: If you would like to learn **more advanced concepts** (including script examples and patterns) about working with Google Cloud Platform, see my Repo `gcp-essentails` --> [link](https://github.com/lynnlangit/gcp-essentials)

-NOTE: If you are **NEW to bioinformatics** and have a computational background...
+TIP: If you are **NEW to bioinformatics** and have a computational background...
 - :octocat: **REVIEW** my bioinformatics concepts tools and terms
   - Designed for cloud practioners who are **NEW to Bioinformatics**
   - The 'student notes repo' is named `Team Teri` - [link](https://github.com/lynnlangit/TeamTeri#who-is-teri) to 'who is Teri?'